matitaweb/mumet2017_internal_project/README.md

 1. The CNN Requires a lot of training with many example to be effective.
 2. The input images must have a precide size, so we need to resize detected pedestrian before the reideinfication phase.
 3. The CNN is not trained to recognize background, so it may try to recognize every bounding box detected in previous phase also if there are non predestrian in the image.
-4. The Siamese Network assume that all people detected in previos phase are in identity database, if in one frame some people are missing the CNN wrong.
+4. The Siamese Network assume that all people detected in previous phase are in identity database, if in one frame some people are missing the CNN wrong.

 [![N|Solid](https://matitaweb.github.io/mumet2017_internal_project/img/reid_phase.png)](https://matitaweb.github.io/mumet2017_internal_project/index.html#/architecture_reideintification)